Skip to main content

 • Deep vein thrombosis (DVT)

-Thigh Lift Recovery
+Recovering From a Thigh Lift

 • Follow your surgeon's aftercare instructions and attend all of your follow-up appointments.